PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI3.md

   - [ ] Use google search to search for images of the class you have chosen.
   - [ ] Load the image into your script (don't forget to change the class index)
   - [ ] Try several XAI methods and save your findings.
-  - [ ] Compare the methods qualitatively (e.g., Method A is better because..)
+  - [ ] Compare the methods qualitatively in a table.
   - [ ] Upload your script, saliency maps, and qualitative comparisons to github.